 The Boleo project is an advanced stage copper/cobalt/zinc/manganese development located in Baja California Sur, Mexico.
-Discovered in the late 1800s, the property consists of 25 mineral concessions covering 20,490.9ha, of which 24 are contiguous.
+Discovered in the late 1800s, the property consists of 25 mineral concessions covering 20,490.9ha, with 24 being contiguous.

 The property was staked by Baja Mining in 1992.
 In the mid-1990s, it was optioned to International Curator.
 Baja Mining acquired it in 2001.

 Baja Mining secured financing of $823m in debt by the end of September 2010 and $184m in equity in November 2010 for the development of the mine.

 In April 2012, Baja Mining reported a 21.5% increase in project cost.
 The funding requirement for the project was estimated at $1.143bn in 2010, which was further increased to $1.75bn in 2013 for a number of factors including change of scope, design improvements and increase in prices of steel and fuel.

 In August 2012, the company secured $90m as part of the first stage of financing from the Korean syndicate.
 Further financing of the project is being provided by the Korean syndicate.
 The project is estimated to require a total investment of approximately $2bn.